Garry Bocaly: International career

 Bocaly has appeared with all of France's youth teams beginning with the under-16s all the way to the under-21s.

 He was a member of the under-19 squad that reached the semi-finals at the 2007 UEFA European Under-19 Championship.

 Bocaly earned his first cap with the under-21 squad on 26 March 2008, in a match against the Czech Republic.
 The following year, he was called up by the under-21 squad for the Toulon Tournament in France.
 Bocaly helped the side reach the final, which they lost 1–0 against Chile.
 Bocaly made fourteen appearances for the under-21 side.

 Bocaly spoke out about his possible call up from the national team for the UEFA Euro 2012 and later said in another interview that he was eligible to play for Martinique, where his family were from.

 Personal life

-Bocaly is married and together, they have two children, born in 2012 and 2014.
+Bocaly is married and has two children, born in 2012 and 2014.